gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 Clears the user settings and RMS templates for the current user.

 ### [Clear-RMSAuthentication](Clear-RMSAuthentication.md)
-**Classic client only:** Clears credentials for a user who is authenticated to the Azure RMS service.
+Clears credentials for a user who is authenticated to the Azure RMS service.

 ### [Export-AIPLogs](Export-AIPLogs.md)
 **Unified labeling client only:** Gathers and exports Azure Information Protection client and scanner log files to a compressed file.